DanielQura/WhatsappUiNew/README.md

-This Flutter project is whatsapp clonejst ui
+This Flutter project is whatsapp clone just Ui